 Cyanuric acid, often called stabilizer or conditioner, both protects FC from sunlight and lowers the effective strength of the FC (by holding some of the FC in reserve).
 The higher your CYA level, the more FC you need to use to get the same effect.
 It is important to know your CYA level so you can figure out what FC level to aim for.
 If you don’t have a SWG, CYA is typically kept between 30 and 50ppm.
 If you have a SWG, CYA is typically kept between 70 and 80ppm.

-You increase CYA by adding cyanuric acid, often sold as stabilizer or conditioner.
-CYA is available as a solid and as a liquid.
-The liquid costs a lot more, and generally isn’t worth the extra expense.
-Solid stabilizer is best added by placing it in a sock in the skimmer basket.
-The pump should be run for 24 hours after adding solid stabilizer and you should avoid backwashing/cleaning the filter for a week.
-Test and dose chemicals in your pool assuming the amount of CYA added is in the pool according to Poolmath.
+Solid/granular cyanuric acid (CYA) should be placed in a sock and the sock put in the skimmer basket or suspended in front of a pool return.
+After adding CYA you should leave the pump running for 24 hours and not backwash/clean the filter for a week.
+Squeezing the sock periodically will help it to dissolve faster.
+Test and dose chemicals in your pool assuming the amount of CYA added is in the pool according to Pool Math.
 CYA can be tested the day after it is fully dissolved from the sock.